kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 outer_shape
 +++++++++++

-Next, the `outer_shape` is defined.
+Next, the :code:`outer_shape` is defined.
 Here, follow the  :doc:`detailed_turbine_documentation` for the details.
-It is important to note that each quantity that is distributed along the span is defined in terms of pairs of `grid` and `values`.
+It is important to note that each quantity that is distributed along the span is defined in terms of pairs of :code:`grid` and `values`.
 The field `grid` maps the distribution of the quantity along the curved length of the reference axis, while `values` defines the value of the quantity at each grid point.
 The grid is defined in terms of a list of values, which are normalized to the 3D curvilinear blade length.